Aiven-Open/jdbc-connector-for-apache-kafka/docs/source/index.rst

 ~~~~~~~~~~~~~~~

 The sink supports selecting fields from the source topic or selecting all fields and mapping of this fields to columns
 in the target table.
-For example map a field in the topic called "qty" to a column called "quantity" in the target
+For example, map a field in the topic called "qty" to a column called "quantity" in the target
 table.

 All fields can be selected by using "*" in the field part of ``connect.jdbc.sink.export.mappings``.